The Adventure of the Resident Patient: Plot

 The next morning, Holmes and Watson return to Brook Street at a summons from Trevelyan.
 Blessington has been found dead, having apparently hanged himself during the night.
 Holmes and Inspector Lanner of Scotland Yard examine the scene; Holmes is able to find convincing evidence (different brands of cigars/ash, footprints, tools left behind) that three intruders were in the house that night.
 Two of them are the supposed "Russian nobleman" and his son; the third is unknown.
 Signs indicate the trio were admitted into the house by a confederate, most likely the newly hired page.
 They then held a sort of mock-judicial proceeding against Blessington, "condemned" him, hanged him, and retreated, the confederate barring the door behind them.

 Taking a photograph of Blessington, Holmes leaves to consult Scotland Yard's files, and returns with the news that he has identified Blessington as Sutton, one of the five members of the Worthingdon Bank Gang.
 The others were Cartwright, Biddle, Hayward, and Moffat.
-After the gang had committed a massive robbery in 1875, Sutton betrayed his four comrades to the police to escape arrest himself.
-Cartwright was hanged for murdering the bank's caretaker, and the other three got lengthy prison terms of 15 years apiece.
-Sutton changed his name to Blessington and moved in with Dr. Trevelyan to hide from them; his first panic had been when he read of their unexpectedly early release from prison.
-As he feared, they eventually hunted him down and murdered him, to avenge Cartwright.
-Sutton had been unable to tell Holmes the truth of the matter without admitting his own identity, something he was too frightened and ashamed to do.
+After the gang committed a massive robbery in 1875 where the bank's caretaker was killed, Sutton turned his four comrades in to the police in exchange for leniency.
+Cartwright was hanged for murdering the caretaker, and the other three got lengthy prison terms of 15 years apiece.
+To hide from them, Sutton changed his name to Blessington and moved in with Dr. Trevelyan.
+However, Sutton's comrades qualified for parole several years before their term was up; his first panic was when he read of their unexpected early release from prison.
+As he feared, they eventually hunted him down and murdered him to avenge Cartwright.
+Sutton was unable to tell Holmes the truth of the matter because he would have had to reveal his true identity, which, given the circumstances, he was too frightened and ashamed to do.

 Lanner arrests the page and instigates a search, but Biddle, Hayward, and Moffat escape the country.
 The case against the page breaks down for lack of evidence, and the three murderers are suspected to have died in the wreck of the ship Nora Creina off the Portuguese coast.